hapax/hapax.github.io/assets/chuzenji.md

 preferred; there are many ways of arrange parts, and only a few happen to please the human eye.
 Harmony is a vanishing sliver of phase space.
-Ruin is the freedom of matter from human order.
+Ruin is the freedom of matter from human conceit.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />